SAP/e-mobility-charging-stations-simulator/tests/ocpp-server/README.md

 ## Prerequisites

-This project requires Python 3.7+ and the following Python packages:
+This project requires Python 3.7+ and [poetry](https://python-poetry.org/) to install the required packages:

-- `websockets`
-- `ocpp`

-You can install these packages using pip:

 ```
-pip install websockets ocpp
+poetry install
 ```

 ## Running the Server